Ordos City

 Ordos is known for its recently undertaken large scale government projects including most prominently the new Kangbashi District, an urban district planned as a massive civic mall with abundant monuments, cultural institutions and other showpiece architecture.
 It was the venue for the 2012 Miss World Final.

 When it was newly built, the streets of the new Kangbashi district did not have much activity, and the district was frequently described as a "ghost city" by several Western media outlets.
-However, by 2017, Kangbashi had become more populated with a resident population of 153,000 and around one-third of apartments occupied.
-In a Forbes article, Wade Shepard noted that "...of the 40,000 apartments that had been built in the new district since 2004, only 500 are still on the market, but it is not known if the apartments have been sold or just withdrawn from the market to bolster sagging prices.
+However, in 2017, writing in a Forbes article, Wade Shepard said that it became increasingly difficult to apply this label as the city's population had surged to 153,000, which was an increase from 30,000 in 2009.